 Read this guide to find some of Taiwan’s most beautiful and famous places.
 You’ll also find activities for solo travelers, families, and more.

-I’ve lived in Taiwan for almost 5 years and have seen many places.
+I’ve lived in Taiwan for more than 5 years and have seen many places.
 I want to compile recommendations from myself and others, along with other information, to help you build your itinerary.

 20 Amazing Tourist Spots in Taiwan

 Here’s a list of the best places to visit in Taiwan:

 Type in the city you’re visiting and find an attraction.

 |Where to Find

 |Jiufen Old Street